k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Run the Discovery job on the table's interfaces.
 Following the job completion, the interface metadata is retrieved from the Catalog.

-## Step 5: Special Handling and Disabling Tables' Selection
+## Step 5: Tables — Special Handling and Selection Disabling

 ###  TableLevelInterfaces MTable